mileweb/docs-content-cdn/docs/portal/traffic-management/editing-edge-hostname.md

 # Editing an Edge Hostname

 1. In the left pane, click **Traffic Management**.
-2. Click the edge hostname you want to edit
+2. Click the edge hostname you want to edit.
 3. At the top right of the page, click the **Edit** button.

 The Edge Hostname form appears for creating, editing, and deleting client zone rules and changing advanced settings.
 For more information, refer to the topics below.